chakrabar/chakrabar.github.io/_posts/articles/2018-02-19-task-cancellation.md

 title: "Basic task cancellation demo in C#"
 excerpt: "A very basic console application that allows user to cancel a task"
 date: 2018-02-19
-tags: [tech, csharp, dotnet, async, asynchronous, tasks, threading]
+tags: [tech, csharp, dotnet, async, asynchronous, tasks, TPL]
-categories: notes
+categories: articles
 comments: true
 share: true
 ---

 Here we'll look at a very basic exmaple of a cancellable `Task`.
-This is an addition to the post [Synchronous to asynchronous in .NET](/notes/asynchronous-programming-in-dotnet/).
+This is an addition to the post [Synchronous to asynchronous in .NET](/notes/sync-to-async-in-dotnet/).
 This is a complete runnable code demo of a simple `Console` application that runs a slow process asynchronously.
 User has an option to _"Press C"_ to cancel the operation.

 We'll first have the actual synchronous method `CancellableWork()` that is invoked asynchronously.
 It accepts a `CancellationToken` and periodically checks if cancellation is requested on the token.
 If requested, it aborts the operation and throws a `TaskCanceledException`.